McFarlandChris/FaulknerFlightWannabe/README.md

 (Proposed Solution.
 How do we propose to tackle this problem (that has been identified in the previous para-graphs, is interesting to the community, and has yet to be tackled by other researchers)?)

+Quantitative analysis leverages a combination of experimental design and quasi-experimental design research.
+This experiment is composed of a two experimental groups of 24 students, groups A and B, which are composed of 12 students each.
+Group A will conduct training through the use of PPT only and be tested in the VR device.
+Group B will conduct training in VR and be tested in the VR device as well.
+All testing will be conducted at Fort Rucker, AL and be managed by the Directorate of Simulation for the United States Army Aviation Center of Excellence.

+""List the testing plan here""

 (Contributions.
 An enumeration of the contributions of the senior design project)

 (This project makes the following contributions:)(you must have this!!)